Florida Library Association: Archives

 The Florida Library Association records are available for research at the University of South Florida Libraries Tampa Special Collections.
 The collection consists of 144 boxes of historical research material and institutional records, ranging from 1905 to 2015.
 Included in the repository are meeting minutes, treasurer's reports, conference programs, planning material, newspaper clippings, photographs, committee records, and other associated subject files.
 They were organized by Bernadette E. Storck, 1979-1980 FLA president.
 The collection is available to affiliated University of South Florida researchers and the general public.

-Awards

-The FLA offers several awards for outstanding librarians, advocates, and leaders every year.
-The awards include the following:

-FLA Leader of the Year Award- Recognizes distinguished service.

-Librarian of the Year Award- Recognizes outstanding contributions to the field.